-Revised Visiting Hours – Effective October 22, 2020
+Revised Visiting Hours

 Approved visitors must:

-Wear other personal protective gear, as needed.
+Wear other personal protective gear, as instructed by staff

-Limit the surfaces they touch and perform hand hygiene using hand gel or soap and water.
+Limit the surfaces they touch and perform hand hygiene using hand gel or soap and water

 Additional visitors may be approved by our leadership team in special circumstances or if it is determined to be in the patient or family’s best interest at the time, such as unexpected end-of-life situations.
 Special circumstances may include patients who are receiving palliative or end-of-life care.
 If a special exception is made, the visitor(s) must follow all infection prevention policies and procedures, including wearing a face mask and other personal protective gear as instructed by staff.